 15 Photos that make you want to go to Shetland | WatchMeSee.com

 Sadly we had to cut short our road trip to the Northmavine peninsula due to Storm Gertrude.
-We only made it as far as Brae, for the stormiest Fish&Chips of my life, but if you can go further towards Uyea and Eshaness Lighthouse – DO IT!
+We only made it as far as Brae, for the stormiest fish & chips of my life…

-The third of our road trips lead up north – as far north as you can possibly go in Shetland: the Isle of Unst.
-From Lerwick, we drove north and had to first cross over to the Isle of Yell and from there take another ferry to Unst – quite an adventure, but seeing that the ferries are scheduled with commuters in mind the sailing times are perfectly coordinated and it’s super-easy to reach Unst.
+The third of our road trips led us north – as far north as you can possibly go in Shetland: the Isle of Unst.
+From Lerwick, we drove north and took two inter-island ferries (to Yell and to Unst) – quite an adventure, but the sailing times are perfectly coordinated.

-On one particularly windy and rainy morning, we drove to the near island of Burra (accessible from the main island via a couple of bridges) to meet Mike Finnie at the Red Houss workshop.
-We had booked a jewellery workshop which the retired architect turned painter and jewellery maker Mike offers in his studio next to his house.
+On one particularly windy and rainy morning, we drove to the island of Burra (accessible from the main island via a couple of bridges) to meet Mike Finnie at Red Houss.
+We had booked a jewellery workshop with the retired architect turned painter and jewellery maker.

 It took a few hours and some sweat, but eventually, we ended up with an unforgettable souvenir to always remind us of our trip to Shetland!
 The piece of tile in my pendant was picked up by Mike on one of his beach walks.